agr78/PRLx-GAN/README.md

 ## Summary
 Paramagnetic rim lesions (PRLs) are a rare but highly prognostic lesion subtype in multiple sclerosis, visible only on susceptibility ($\chi$) contrasts.
 [This work](https://huggingface.co/papers/2505.23353) presents a generative framework to: <br/>
 * Synthesize new rim lesion maps that address class imbalance in training data <br/>
-* Enable a novel denoising method to resolve radiologist disagreements on noisy labels, "ambiguous rim lesions". <br/>
+* Enable a novel denoising method to resolve radiologist disagreements on noisy labels, "ambiguous rim lesions" <br/>

 <br/>
 <br/>